istio/istio.io/content/docs/examples/multicluster/split-horizon-eds/index.md

     $ kubectl exec --context=$CTX_LOCAL -it -n sample sleep-57f9d6fd6b-q4k4h -- curl helloworld.sample:5000/hello
     {{< /text >}}

-If set up correctly the traffic to the `helloworld.sample` service will be distributed between the local and the remote instances resulting in responses with either `v1` or `v2` body:
+If set up correctly, the traffic to the `helloworld.sample` service will be distributed between the local and the remote instances resulting in responses with either `v1` or `v2` in the body:

 {{< text bash >}}
 $ kubectl exec --context=$CTX_LOCAL -it -n sample sleep-57f9d6fd6b-q4k4h -- curl helloworld.sample:5000/hello